lfence/red-trul/README.md

 the torrent client, also configure it to use the torrent-dir of trul as watch dir for new torrents, and download those to the transcode dir to start seeding.

-Use `flock.bash` to avoid running multiple instances of red-trul, but queue up jobs instead.
+Use `red-trul-flock` to avoid running multiple instances of red-trul.
+Waits until the current invocation finishes before starting, like a queue.